The Soul of a Horse

 The Soul of a Horse (Mare With Foal) was an award-winning 1963 photo taken by the German photojournalist and Stern magazine staffer Peter Thomann.

 In the mid-1970s the Kentucky Horse Park near Lexington opened to the public, using a logo based on the photograph.
-The icon of the dark colored mare and a light colored foal in mid-run was used to create the Kentucky Horse Park specialty license plate.
-In the late 1990s, Thomann sued, and the icon was removed from the license plate.
-The horse park made an agreement with Thomann and kept their logo with his permission.
+The icon of the dark colored mare and a light colored foal in mid-run was used on the Kentucky 1988 base license plate.
+Thomann sued the state for use of the image.
+Kentucky could not continue producing the plate while in litigation, so a plain blue on white design was used until resolution of the lawsuit.